stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 I did.
-Like, like getting someone into drugs.
-Uh, first taste was free, then the next taste was also free because there's no money in any of it.
+Like getting someone into drugs.
+First taste was free, then the next taste was also free because there's no money in any of it.
 I got into improv at university because I was shy and didn't know-- I was quite shy and retiring.
 I was a quite shy and retiring person.

 #### BEN